 The world around us has gone digital.
 We no longer need storage cabinets full of paper files or to wait a week or even an hour to have pictures developed.
-Everything from music to scrapbooks and movies now fits on memory cards and hard drives.
+Everything from music to scrapbooks to movies now fits on memory cards and external hard disks.
 While personal computers are built to last for a few years, they are not fail-safe devices and, in the worst possible scenario, they can crash, and you could lose thousands of family pictures or important business files if you don't have external backups.

 Once you've reached the point where you need a desktop external hard drive with at least 1TB of storage space, you're a bona fide digital-content connoisseur.
 Make sure the hard drive you choose to hold copies of your precious content meets a certain quality standard by following the specifications we've outlined.

 We find the idea of entrusting your most sensitive documents and data to a device you don't know how to use worrying.
 What's the use of securing your documents if even you can't access them?
 Hence, ease of use should be a huge factor in your purchasing decision.
 Look for a desktop external hard drive that has a customizable backup option, the ability to retrieve backed-up files and online technical support.

 Be wary of taking the term "plug and play" at face value.
 Many desktop external hard drives boast plug-and-play connectivity but include software you must use to access many of the drive's security features.
 Our suggestion is to look for a good balance between security-based backup software and a quick initial setup process.

 Remember when 25GB seemed like a ton of storage space?
 Now, with downloadable movies, high-resolution images and PC gaming permeating everyday life, our data storage needs have skyrocketed.
 Some of the best external hard drives now offer up to 6TB of storage and make use of USB 3.0 for much faster data transfer speeds than older external hard drives.